Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/shading.md

 Don't use dithering in Rivals art.

-Dithering is a technique where two colors are speckled into each other in a pattern, either to produce smoother shading or add texture.
+Dithering is a technique where you speckle two colors into each other in a pattern, either to produce smoother shading or add texture.

 At Rivals' size, dithering creates far too much noise.
 Shading should be done with solid colors, and texture should